Craigievar Castle: 19th century

 By the early 1800s, the tower had fallen into decay.
-Sir John Forbes had considered demolishing the tower and consulted the Aberdeen city architect John Smith who advised against that course of action, stating the tower was: "one of the finest specimens in the Country of the age and style in which it was built."
+Sir John Forbes had considered demolishing the tower and consulted the Aberdeen city architect John Smith, who advised against that course of action, stating the tower was: "one of the finest specimens in the Country of the age and style in which it was built."
 He decided to restore the building.
 Roof repairs were undertaken circa 1826; a timber base covered with slates was used.
 At about the same time, "the towers were altered and raised and a new entrance door was put in, which was subsequently restored to the original entrance" according to the records of the Aberdeenshire Council.

 Reconstruction of almost the entire top floor was also completed.
-The windows, external harling and pointing were replaced and it is likely Smith also designed the gardener's cottage.
+The windows, external harling and pointing were replaced, and it is likely Smith also designed the gardener's cottage.

 The castle originally had more defensive elements including a walled courtyard with four round towers; only one of the round towers remains today.
 In the arched door to that round tower are preserved the carved initials of Sir Thomas Forbes, William Forbes' son.
 There is also a massive iron portcullis or gate covering the entrance door which is named a yett.

 According to the folklore of the area, the castle is haunted by one or more ghosts.

 20th century

 The Forbes family also owned a large granite house at Fintray near Inverurie, Aberdeenshire.
 This became the family's main residence for a number of years until the Second World War.
 During the war, Fintray House was used as a hospital for wounded Belgian soldiers.

-In 1963, the family donated the Craigievar estate to the National Trust for Scotland which took over operation.
-Since 1990, the estate has been a Listed building of the Aberdeenshire Council.
+In 1963, the family sold Craigievar estate to the National Trust for Scotland, which took over operation.
+Since 1990, the estate has been a listed building of the Aberdeenshire Council.

-By the late 1970s, the castle interior boasted a Great Hall that has the Stuart Arms over the fireplace; a musicians gallery; secret staircase connecting the high tower to the Great Hall; Queen's Bedroom; servants' quarters and, of course, several splendid plasterwork ceilings.
+By the late 1970s, the castle interior boasted a Great Hall that has the Stuart Arms over the fireplace; a musicians' gallery; secret staircase connecting the high tower to the Great Hall; Queen's Bedroom; servants' quarters and several plasterwork ceilings.
 There was a collection of Forbes family portraits inside as well as a considerable quantity of Forbes furnishings dating to the 17th and 18th centuries.
 The castle also housed two original Henry Raeburn portraits complete with original receipts.